 This Moru Milagai alias buttermilk chili is made by the oven drying method.

-This spiced chili pepper recipe is best for the people, who live in cold countries or those who have rare sunshine days, and for the apartment lifestyle-were continuous 8-hour sunshine is highly impossible.
+This spiced chili pepper recipe is best for people in cold countries or those with rare sunshine days and for the apartment lifestyle, where continuous 8-hour sunshine is impossible.

 Moru milagai is a traditional South Indian condiment served along with food.
 Whether marriage or feast, this will be served after the sweet and papad.

-Do you know it has also a specific place of serving?
-Authentically, food will be served in banana leaf, and the extreme left-hand side to be served with pickles, moru milagai and papad.
+Do you know it also has a specific place for serving?
+Authentically, food will be served in banana leaf, and the extreme left-hand side will be served with pickles, moru milagai, and papad.

 I have got chilies in batches from our friend's garden.
-After using them for cooking, I left with the huge pack.
+After using them for cooking, I left with a huge pack.
 I processed them and stored them for the entire year.

 Along with pickles, we always stock this moru milagai at home.
-Nowadays, I fry and stores in the ziplock bag for the entire week in the refrigerator.
+Nowadays, I fry and store in a ziplock bag for the entire week in the refrigerator.

-More milagai tastes absolutely good along with Tomato Rasam Rice.
-Have you checked another secret of making Onion Thalippu Vadagam in your oven?
+More milagai tastes good, along with Tomato Rasam Rice.

-Coming to this recipe, it can be made with any verity but tastes good with this round chilies.
+This recipe can be made with any variety but tastes good with these round chilies.
 Buttermilk needs to get sour for this recipe.
-In the colder region, try storing mild hot humid places.
+In the colder region, try storing mild, hot, humid places.

 How to make Moru milagai

 1. Wash and clean the chilies.
-Given them a gently slit, so that the seeds should stay intact.
-The slit should be in the middle, leaving the top and the bottom of the chili.
+Give them a gently slit so that the seeds should stay intact.
+The slit should be in the middle, leaving the chili's top and bottom.

-2. In a bowl, add sour buttermilk, salt, and these chilies.
-Soak them in the sour buttermilk for 3 days.
-By stirring them at least twice a day.
+2. Add sour buttermilk, salt, and chilies in a bowl.
+Soak them in the sour buttermilk for 3 days, stirring them at least twice daily.

-3. On the third day, it should turn pale and starts leaving chili aroma in the air.
+3. On the third day, it should turn pale and leave a chili aroma.
 Line the baking tray with parchment paper.
 Take the chilies out from the buttermilk and keep the buttermilk aside.
 Spread Chilies in the tray.
-And bake it in the minimum temperature of 175° F for about 3 hours.
+And bake it at a minimum temperature of 175° F for about 3 hours.

-4. Once the chilies came to the room temperature, again drop them in the same buttermilk.
-And allow it to soak for another 12 hours.
+4. Once the chilies come to room temperature, drop them in the same buttermilk.
+Allow it to soak for another 12 hours.

-5. Repeat the same process, take the chilies outspread them on the baking tray.
-Bake them for 3 hours at 175°F. Again soak in the same kept aside buttermilk.
+5. Repeat the same process: take the chilies and outspread them on the baking tray.
+Bake them for 3 hours at 175°F. Again, soak in the same kept-aside buttermilk.

-6. Repeat again the same process for the third time.
-After the third time, the buttermilk should have minimized very much.
-Test fry them in the oil, if not satisfied with the moru milagai, repeat the process one more time.
+6. Repeat the same process for the third time.
+After the third time, the buttermilk should have been minimized very much.
+Test fry them in the oil.
+If you are not satisfied with the moru milagai, repeat the process.

 Other condiments you may like,